-Subject to the exceptions for unprotected conduct discussed in Comment 3, each alternative begins in subsection (a) with a statement of the level of protection from civil liability being provided to volunteer health practitioners for acts or omissions that occur during the provision of health or veterinary services pursuant to the act.
-Alternative A, subsection (a), contains the broadest protection, immunizing practitioners completely from ordinary negligence.
-The subsection is limited to volunteer health practitioners and does not extend to host or other entities that may deploy or use them.
+Subject to the exceptions for unprotected conduct discussed in Comment 2, each Alternative begins in subsection (a) with a statement of the level of protection from civil liability being provided to volunteer health practitioners for acts or omissions that occur during the provision of health or veterinary services pursuant to the Act.
+Alt.
+A(a) contains the broadest protection, immunizing practitioners completely from ordinary negligence.
+The subsection is limited to volunteer health practitioners and does not extend to host or other entities that may deploy or use the practitioners.